 - increase the memory up to at least 8GB RAM.

 - removing bloated software and reduce number of background processes as much as possible.

 If your computer does work without any recurring problems, you don’t have to do anything specific to verify that it is in stable condition.
 You can (and should) skip this article.

-Note, though, that the most common problem I see in laptops today is not hardware related but it is software related: the operating system has been bombarded with bloated software.
+Note that the most common problem on slow laptops is not hardware related but it is software related: the operating system has been bombarded with bloated software.

 Here are a few guidelines.

 Here are some simple rules you can follow:

 - THE MOST IMPORTANT RULE: take frequent backups of sensitive data to multiple separate locations.
 You should not trust your computer.
 It will unavoidably fail at one point.

 - install only the programs you need.
 Uninstall programs you have not used for more than 3-4 months.
 Uninstall software included in your laptop if it is not being used.